This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 “Burn, baby!
 Burn!” might be a great expression for a bonfire, but it probably would not have brought comfort to those five people.

-SCOVILLE SCALE PEPPERS AND THEIR SCOVILLE UNITS
+PEPPERS AND UNITS

 Pure capsaicin, the substance that gives chile peppers their heat, has a rating of approximately 15 – 16,000,000 SCUs.
 That is dangerously hot!